apache/royale-docs/welcome/why-royale.md

 - Inspectable types at runtime.
 Do you need to check for classes and interfaces at runtime?
 With Royale you can!
 - Runtime type casting.
 Do you want your code to fail early if an unexpected type is used?
 With Royale you can.
 - No more Number problems.
 Royale has true ints and uints.
 By declaring your types, you can be sure that your variables will not be converted to floating point numbers at runtime.
+- Improved loops.
+Don't like writing loops in Javascript?
+Find it hard to remember the difference between `for in` and `for of`?
+Royale has a more intuitive loop syntax: `for each(item in array)`.
+While this is similar to `for of`, this syntax supports all Javascript run-times including Internet Explorer.
 - Native XML support.
 Royale applications support the full ECMA E4X spec not generally supported by modern browsers today.

 ## Unopinionated